 - Wipe out the inside well with rubbing alcohol on a drying cloth.
 Alcohol will kill the germs that cause odors that might occur if milk sours.
 Dry the inside thoroughly (or beans will rot.)

 - Measure the size across the bottom of the carton.
 Then measure that same distance up from the bottom on each corner edge.
 Mark the spot on the edge.
-If the blocks are not measured, they may be lop-sided and will stack like the Leaning Tower of Pizza boxes.
+If the blocks are not measured, they may be lop-sided and will stack like the Leaning Tower of Pisa boxes.
 That can frustrate children.

 - Cut down each of the four corners from the open top down to the mark you made.
 Stop cutting at each mark.